-(4) If a second leaves the designated area, the contestant will be disqualified.
+(4) If a second leaves the designated area, the contestant the second is assisting shall be disqualified.

-(5) Any person violating any rule while working the corner will be disqualified for the remainder of the event and subject to disciplinary action.
+(5) Any person violating any rule while working the corner shall be disqualified for the remainder of the event and subject to disciplinary action.

-SPS 192.307 Timekeepers' duties at events.
-Once assigned to an event, a timekeeper has all of the following duties and responsibilities related to all mixed martial arts bouts to which the timekeeper is assigned:
+SPS 192.23 Timekeepers' duties.
+Once assigned to an event, a timekeeper has all of the following duties and responsibilities relating to all bouts to which the timekeeper is assigned: